JamesRtoP/EA-2/README.md

 # EA-2
 For EA-2 I participated in the National VICEROY Cyber Competition Gilded Guardian.
+I worked on a team of 4 people that I met through the cybercougs discod.
 My two deliverables for this project are my certificate of completion and a sliver executible.
 I participated on the team Cybercougs Gray.
 The sliver executible "FELLOW_GUITARIST" is an executible that when run, will allow remote access to the client.